 There are many additional aspects to consider when planning a medical conference.
 Not only are you looking to deliver a pleasurable experience for the attendees, but you also want to address their main concerns of learning and connecting.
 While this can be accommodated at many destinations, some are more in tune with the wishes of the medical/scientific community than others.

-For more event planning tips, be sure to check out our blog!
+For more event planning tips, remember to check out The Event Planner Expo 2022!